East London Early Years and Schools Partnership

 It is highly recommended that you have a sponsor school before you apply, but we can also find employing school placements from one of our 15+ Alliance schools in Newham, Tower Hamlets and Hackney.

 You will spend 4/5 days of your week in your sponsor (employing) school from September to December.
-You will then move to your second complementary placement school for 4/5 days of your week until February.
+You will then move to your second complementary placement school for 4/5 days of your week until February (NB During the coronavirus period, we are working with schools to ensure you work in another phase, although this may be in your employing school).

 After this placement, you will return to your sponsor school for 4/5 days of your week until the end of the year.